 We can’t know for sure, but I suspect it’s some of all of those, and probably more.
 Eating the fruit would be the single most traumatic thing that happens to the universe until Jesus’ time.
 Virtually everything changed.
-And, when Jesus came into the world, virtually everything did change, again.
-But, that’s a tale for another day.
+(When Jesus came into the world, everything did changed again.
+But, that’s a tale for another day.)

 Here, I want to point out that the word for dying is used twice, once as an infinitive and once as a finite verb1.
 The effect could be translated into English as “dying you will die”, but that doesn’t play well to English-speaking readers.
 The bottom line is that the emphasis is on the absolute certainty of death, not (as it somewhat appears in English) as immediate death.